ChuanMeng/reranker-as-judge/README.md

 ```
 Files with ranking performance saved in `./output/rq3/ranking_performance`.

-Also, We measure ranking performance of all run files using UMBRELLA for refereance:
+Also, we measure ranking performance of all run files using UMBRELLA for refereance:
 ```bash
 judge=gpt-4o_0123_100_0_1